Sejal-Dubey/Sentiment-Analysis/README.md

 respective posts as Sri Lanka’s president and Prime Minister.
 Thus, sudden increase in label 1 denoting joy sentiment among people.

--Barplot of top 10 influential users
+# Barplot of top 10 influential users

 The barplot of username vs number of tweets gives an idea of activeness of particular person or organization in posting retweets related to SriLanka crisis trendy hashtags which could be